The best Black Friday gaming deals

 PlayStation exclusive games

-For those who have been lucky enough to snag a PS5 already, three console exclusives are cheaper than they’ve ever been.
+For anyone who has been lucky enough to snag a PS5 already, three console exclusives are the cheapest they’ve ever been.
 You can find “Ratchet and Clank: Rift Apart” for $50 and “Demon’s Souls” for $40 at most major retailers and the PlayStation Store.
 If you’re brave enough to tackle Housemarque’s horror roguelike “Returnal,” Walmart has it at $43.
-As far as other major 2021 releases go, GameStop and Target have several games marked down up to 60 percent off, with “Far Cry 6” and “Life is Strange: True Colors” on sale for $35 each.
+As far as other major 2021 releases go, GameStop and Target have several games for as much as 60 percent off, with “Far Cry 6” and “Life is Strange: True Colors” on sale for $35 each.
 Amazon is offering “Deathloop” and “Guardians of the Galaxy” for half price at $25.

 Nintendo Switch and some standout games

-In terms of getting the most bang for your back, few of this year’s deals rival Nintendo’s Mario Kart bundle.
+For getting the most bang for your back, few of this year’s deals rival Nintendo’s Mario Kart bundle.
 For $299, the price of a standard Switch alone, you get a Switch console, “Mario Kart 8 Deluxe” and a three-month membership to Nintendo’s online service — the basic subscription, that is, not the recently debuted option with the expansion pack.
 You can snag the bundle at GameStop, Walmart, Target or Best Buy.

-Nintendo has marked down a slew of Switch games from $60 to $40 at many of these same retailers, including popular titles like “The Legend of Zelda: Breath of the Wild,” “Paper Mario: The Origami King” and “Fire Emblem: Three Houses.”
+Nintendo has marked down a slew of Switch games from $60 to $40 at some of the same retailers, including popular titles like “The Legend of Zelda: Breath of the Wild,” “Paper Mario: The Origami King” and “Fire Emblem: Three Houses.”
 “Mario Kart Live: Home Circuit,” which uses AR tech and a physical RC car to bring the Mario Kart experience into the real world, is also 40 percent off.

-“Ring Fit Adventure,” a.k.a. the spiritual successor of “Wii Fit” on the Switch, is on sale for $54.99 at Amazon, Best Buy, Target or GameStop, down from $79.99.
+“Ring Fit Adventure,” a.k.a. the spiritual successor of “Wii Fit” on the Switch, is on sale for $54.99 at Best Buy, Target, GameStop or Amazon, down from $79.99.
+(Amazon founder Jeff Bezos owns The Washington Post.)
 Nintendo’s latest fitness experiment turns your workout into a fantasy adventure where you complete real-world exercises to defeat enemies and gain experience.
 It registers your movements using a leg strap and resistance ring that house your Joy-Con controllers.
-A run on these in the early days of the pandemic made them hard to find for a while, so if you’ve been wanting to try it, now’s a perfect time.
-(Amazon’s founder, Jeff Bezos, also owns The Washington Post.)
+A run on these in the early days of the pandemic made them hard to find for a while, so if you’ve been wanting to try the experience, now’s a perfect time.

 Great games at a discount